 This guide provides suggestions and resources to help faculty continue teaching in ways that are equitable and inclusive in an online environment.
 There is a lot of information here, not all of which you should even try to implement immediately; however, having this information in the background as you plan your course will help ensure that what you do implement will follow best practices.
 The outline on this page has the high-level bullets while the specific sections provide much more explanation and links to additional resources.
 Feel free to skim through and digest a little at a time.

 There are three aspects of accessibility that are key here – accessibility for students with physical impairments that may create challenges for reading/seeing/hearing digital files and content, accessibility for students with psychological and/or learning differences that require certain accommodations such as extra time to process materials or additional exam time, and accessibility for students with limited access to computers or stable internet service.

 - Ensure all files, images, videos and other posted content are accessible (i.e., visual content can be clearly translated by a screen-reader and audio content has visual captions)

 - Provide approved accommodations for students who present accommodation letters from the Office of Student Accessibility Services

 - Check whether content is mobile-friendly

 A key aspect of equitable and inclusive teaching, in general, is recognizing and working with the diversity of our students, along multiple dimensions.
 Stay open to trying a few new things; you may find that one silver lining that you discover new ways of teaching that are both better for your students and more enjoyable for you!

-- Have flexible policies: Review your syllabus and consider what changes might be needed to your grading weights, late policies and other course policies in order to accommodate this transition
+- Have flexible policies: Review your syllabus and consider what changes might be needed to your grading weights, late policies and other course policies

 - Think about alternative ways that students can engage with your course (flexible activities)